 Reflections on Success and Failure

 To understand the cause of poor decision making, Zinger and Folkman used data on leaders and compared the behavior of those who were perceived as making poor decisions with those perceived as making very good decisions.
-Whether leading a major international corporation or a scrappy nonprofit organizing committee, pressing for these traits tend to hold true.
-Here is a description of the common paths that led to poor decision making from the most to least significant.
+Whether leading a major international corporation or a scrappy nonprofit organizing committee, several traits tend to hold true.
+Following is a description of the common paths that led to poor decision making from the most to least significant.
 Laziness tops the list, some of the signs are not checking facts or confirming assumptions.
 Next, not anticipating negative events reduces the ability to defend.
 When a leader is indecisive it tends to be costly to an organization due to missed opportunities.
 Leaders that remain locked in the past will make decisions with assumptions that are no longer true.
 Lesson: Always look forward.

 Among the lesser causes of poor decisions are in failures to align “dots” in an organization’s membership.
 The overall strategy of the organization often referred to as a lack of strategic alignment deals with the leader’s isolation breaking down important interpersonal relationships and dependencies.
 Similarly, over-dependence on one person who is waiting for another, who in turn is waiting for someone else leads to poor decisions.
 A leader’s lack of technical depth will reduce the use of high-level expertise within an organization, and if it is there, people need to know.
 It’s always the coverup.
 Statistically, the least named cause of poor decisions was found to be a failure to communicate the what, where, when, and how associated with their decisions.
 I wish Nina, Maurice, and Yvette all the success in the world as they head into 2020 with the capacity to produce swift and effective decisions for their organizations.